 We were approached by the concerned authorities to create state-of-the-art software that can help in tracking the patrolmen’s work.
-Since GPS enabled devices are excellent systems that give real-time tracking information, we proposed a high-quality software that can be used as a personal tracker for each patrolman.
+Since GPS-enabled devices are excellent systems that give real-time tracking information, we proposed high-quality software that can be used as a personal tracker for each patrolman.

 This unique software could pull out all types of information required to effectively assess the amount of work put in by the patrolmen.
 It could track the number of trips taken, the distance covered, and the speed at which the distance was covered.
 If there were any accidents, the concerned authorities were alerted through the system.

 We were overwhelmed by the response received after the launch of our software-equipped GPS trackers!
 Using the trackers, patrolmen could signal the authorities in case of any danger or unfortunate situations.